nginxinc/nginx-ingress-workshops/Rancher/docs/rdt/readme.md

 ```

 **Check for the FIG extension in VSCode**
-Once installed fig should work out of the box after a couple minor changes.
+Once installed `fig` should work out of the box after a couple minor changes.

-- You will need to login to it, I just use SSO via my GitHub account, you may opt for an alternative method.
+- You will need to login to use it, I just use SSO via my GitHub account, you may opt for an alternative method.
 - Fig requires permission to be enabled in Systems Settings > Privacy & Security > Accessability, tick the option next to fig.
 - You will need to restart VSCode as well for it to work with the terminal window